Veterans, I’ll be the first to admit I love my Veteran Service Officer.

 Translation: This means you could be missing out on thousands of dollars of tax-free income and benefits that you should be getting each month.

-2. VSOs are simply “process owners.”
+2. A Veteran Service Officer is simply a “process owners.”

 When you a hire a VSO, you’re getting a person who understands the VA claim process.